crossminer/scava-docs/docs/deploy/Docker-SCAVA.md

 1. Edit the `docker-compose-build.yml` file and change:
     1. Make sure that the ports defined in the file are not already used on the host, and adjust the various ports as required for your setup.
 Note that the dashboard is on port 80 by default.
     1. Update the `ALLOWED_HOST`directive to include the host name.
 This is used by Django on the prosoul image to publish the quality model used by Crossminer.

+## Building the Docker images

+    The deployment setup is hosted in the [scava-deployment](https://github.com/crossminer/scava-deployment) repository.
+One needs to clone the repository locally in order to build and run the docker images.

+    To build all the required Docker images, simply go to the root of the cloned repository and issue the following command.
+This will rebuild all images, dismissing any cached layers.

+    ```
+    $ docker-compose -f docker-compose-build.yml build --no-cache
+    ```
+    This will build required images and pull images hosted on docker hub.

 ## Running the locally built docker images